 Why a content plan should be central to your communications and how to create one

 When you’re establishing a great business or building your dream home, things can often go wrong or fall entirely off the rails without a robust plan.
-Similarly, growing your accounting or bookkeeping business with email marketing is much more effective and easier to keep on top of with a detailed content plan to follow.
+Similarly, growing your accounting or bookkeeping firm with email marketing is much more effective and easier to keep on top of with a detailed content plan to follow.
 It gives your communications a decisive direction – whether that’s nurturing prospects or building a solid reputation and relationship with existing clients.

 Here, we look at how a content plan helps your email communications hit the bullseye every time and how to create a plan that will keep your firm on track.